slowdivePTG/X-ray-chemistry/Outline.md

 - Methods

+  - Pseudo-time-dependent approach
+    - Computes the chemical evolution at a fixed temperature and density
   - KROME - solve equilibrium equations ( ODEs ) and calculate chemical evolutions
+  - Cosmic-ray ionization
   - X-ray ionization

 - Mechanism

   - Primary Ionization

+    - AGN model ( from Guangshuai )
     - X-ray photon comes across atoms - absorption + release fast electrons with high energy

     - The ionization rate ( for certain energy $E$ ) is proportional to the flux as well as the photon-ionization cross section